MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/tasks/set-up-sales-tax-settlement-periods.md

 12. Enter the number of Period interval units per period.
 For example, a quarter has 3 months.
 13. Select or clear the Use batch processing for sales tax settlement check box.
     * The settlement process for the settlement period can be processed as batch job in the background.
 This is recommended for a large number of tax transactions within a period interval.
+14. Select or clear the Prevent generating offset tax transactions check box.
+    * By default, system generate offset tax transactions during settlement process which cause performance issue if there are large number of tax transactions within a period interval.
+You can tick this check box to prevent generating offset tax transactions.
-14. Expand the Period intervals tab.
+15. Expand the Period intervals tab.
-15. Click Add.
+16. Click Add.
-16. In the list, mark the selected row.
+17. In the list, mark the selected row.
-17. In the From date field, enter a date.
+18. In the From date field, enter a date.
-18. In the To date field, enter a date.
+19. In the To date field, enter a date.
-19. Click New period interval.
+20. Click New period interval.
     * Once the first period interval has been entered, new periods can be created automatically.
 You can come back and add new period intervals as required.
-20. Close the page.
+21. Close the page.